kuzudb/graph-rag-workshop/README.md

 Larry Fink graduated from UCLA, where he earned a BA in political science in 1974 and an MBA in 1976.
 ```

-#### Q3: When were Larry Fink and Susan Wagner born?
+#### Q3: When was Susan Wagner born?
 ```
-Larry Fink was born on November 2, 1952, in Van Nuys, California.
-Susan Wagner's birth date is not provided in the relevant context, so I cannot provide that information.
+The relevant context does not provide information about Susan Wagner's birth date.
+Therefore, I cannot answer the question about when Susan Wagner was born.
 ```

 > [!NOTE]